Poison Ivy Cures: How To Stop the Itch (2026 Guide)

 If butterflies land there, don’t put your hand there.

-Natural Remedies for Poison Ivy
+Folk Remedies and Natural Poison Ivy Cures

 - Witch hazel applied to the affected area can soothe the itching.